yycliang/pset-4/problem1/README.md

 - Benchmark at least 10 additional SIREN/MLP models by varying multiple hyperparameters (e.g., activation functions, model hyperparameters, training parameters).
 Plot the results of these benchmarks and include in the writeup.
 - Optimize the hyperparameters in the SIREN model to achieve the highest PSNR you can on the `astronaut` image.
 Include the optimal hyperparameters in your writeup.

+Your visualization should look like what is in `should_look_like/` (not in the minutiae, but it should display all of your `problem1_gradients.py` implementations over the course of training along with the image as output by your model based on the coordinates, as well as a PSNR curve comparing different outputs).

 **For extra credit:** implement another (nontrivial) model from the literature and add it to your benchmarks!
 If you do this, please describe the model you implemented in your writeup.